Track down the performance issue of metacat query.

 An initial search for "earth" returned 16235 records in ~16 seconds.

 So it looks like this server is doing pretty well.

-#6 Updated by ben leinfelder about 7 years ago
+#6 Updated by ben leinfelder over 7 years ago

 There seems to be renewed concern that this is not resolved.